All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Wegovy specifically indicated for menopause weight gain?

 Wegovy is FDA-approved for chronic weight management in adults meeting BMI criteria.
-It is not specifically indicated for menopause-related weight gain, but menopausal women who meet the general prescribing criteria are eligible for treatment.
+It isn't specifically indicated for menopause-related weight gain, but menopausal women who meet the general prescribing criteria are eligible for treatment.

 How quickly will I see results on Wegovy during menopause?